 Mainstream Science Biosemiotics Animism All elements of life are objects.
 All participants of life are subjects.
 All participants of life are persons.
-An object in its depth consists of other, smaller objects; it is static and self-identical.
-A subject in its depth consists of the process of relating, it is processual and performative.
-A person in its depth consists of the process of relating, it is processual and performative.
-The building blocks which make up an object are unrelated single entities.
+An object consists of smaller objects; it is static and self-identical.
+A subject consists of the process of relat- ing, it is processual and performative.
+A person consists of the process of relat- ing, it is processual and performative.
+The building blocks which make an object are unrelated single entities.
 The process of relating which creates subjects at the same time establishes the ecosystem.
-The process of relating which creates persons at the same time establishes community.
-Objects don't communicate but just are; any perceived communication is a projection of the human observer.
-Subjects act according to their needs and desires, these actions are the ecological exchange processes (assimilation, feeding, breakdown) which create more subjects and provide fecundity for the system.
-Persons communicate on all levels about their needs and desires, this communication IS the relational process which creates more persons and provides fecundity for the place.
+The process of re- lating which creates persons at the same time establishes community.
+Objects do not communicate; any perceived communication is a projection of the human observer.
+Subjects act according to their needs and desires, these actions are the ecological exchange processes (assimilation, feeding, decomposition) which create more subjects and provide fecundity for the system.
+Persons communicate about their needs and desires, this communication is the relational process which creates more persons and provides fecundity for the place.
 Objects have no inner life.
 All subjects have feelings, desires, needs.
 All persons have feelings, desires, needs.
-Objects need to be addressed by physical manipulation.
-Subjects can and must be addressed through a first-personscientific approach.
-Persons need to be adressed in a way that takes into account their desire to satisfy those needs.
+Objects must be ad- dressed by physical manipulation.
+Subjects need to be addressed through a first-person-scientific approach.
+Persons need to be addressed in a way that takes into account their desire to satisfy their needs.
 The world is silent.
 Connection and communication are impossible.
 We are cut off from life.
-The world is profuse with meaning, we can understand non-human beings through our embodied imagination If a person communicates well she is provided by her place in the collective of life forever.
+The world is profuse with meaning, we can understand non-human beings through our embodied imagination.
+If a person commu- nicates well she is provided her place in the collective of life forever.
+We must build culture in order to give ourselves life in a dead world, culture protects us against the meaninglessness of the cosmos.
+Culture is not different from biological worldmaking, both are participations in relationships through the creation and experience of meaning.
+We must build culture as continuation of a live-giving cosmos, culture connects us with the meaningfulness of the cosmos.

-The biological self is not a substance, but arises as a relation based on necessary sharing - and exactly through this creates subjectivity.
-It is noteworthy that self - as a centre of action and as an experience of concern - and the system that nurtures it are connected through a process through which this self arises in a relational way.
-Already the smalles building block of living beings - the cell - is not a static object, but a process, an activity, which is concerned with transforming what is outside of it (light, nutrients, benign or dangerous situations and actions from others) into a coherent embodied identity.
-In order to build up a self - as body and as meaingful experience - it is necessary to relate and share.
+The biological self is not a substance.
+Instead, it arises as a relational process based on necessary sharing and through this creates subjectivity.
+The self is a centre of action, which creates an experience of concern.
+It is dependent on the surrounding system that nurtures it, and at the same time struggles to maintain a status of precarious independence from this system.
+Already the smallest building blocks of living beings - cells - are not static objects, but form a process, an activity.
+This process is concerned with transforming what is outside of it (light, nutrients, benign or dangerous situations and actions from others) into a coherent identity.
+In order to bring forth a self - as body and as meaningful experience - it is necessary to relate and share.

 Embodied selves come into being through other selves.
 They depend on cooperation and "interbeing".
-A self is not possible in isolation and through the struggle of all against all.
-Rather, it is dependent on "other"-in the form of food, shelter, collaborators.
-So self is always self-through-other.
-In this respect, the biosphere is paradoxically cooperative: Symbiotic relationships arise from antagonistic, incompatible processes: Matter/ form, genetic code/ soma, individual ego/ other.
+A self can neither arise in isolation nor through the struggle of all against all.
+Rather, it is dependent on "other"-in the form of food, shelter, collaborators, partners.
+Self is always self-through-other.
+In this respect, the biosphere is paradoxically cooperative: Symbiotic relationships arise from antagonistic, incompatible processes: Matter/ form, genetic code/ soma, individual/ other.
 An individual comes into being because it negotiates several incompatible layers of worldmaking.
 A living system is a partially self-contradictory "meshwork of selfless selves" (Varela 1991).

-A living system therefore is, with the anthropologist Edoardo Kohn (2013), a forest who thinks.
+We could even say with anthropologist Edoardo Kohn (2013) that any living system is a forest that thinks.